vipyne/100-days/sillybus.md

 # things i want to learn at recurse center

-test 1 2 3

-heathers is on in the atrium

-its like stranger mr robot

 hardware
 -----
 - Instruction Set Architecture (ISA) / circuits / binary algebra